mirasoldavila13/ProReadMeGenerator/README.md

 - [Tests](#tests)

 ## Installation

 1. Clone the repository: `git clone https://github.com/mirasoldavila13/ProReadMeGenerator.git`
 2. Navigate to the project directory: `cd ProReadMeGenerator/Develop`
 3. Install the required dependencies: `npm install`
 4. Run the application: `npm start` or `node index.js`

 ## Usage

-To use the Professional README Generator, simply run `npm start` or `node index.js` in your terminal.
+To use the Professional README Generator, simply run npm start or node index.js in your terminal.
 You will be prompted to answer several questions about your project.
-Once you've answered all the questions, a professional README.md file will be generated and saved in the `Generated` directory.
+Once you've answered all the questions, a professional README.md file will be generated and saved in the dist folder.

 ## Credits

-This project was developed by Mirasol Davila https://github.com/mirasoldavila13
+his project was developed by Mirasol Davila https://github.com/mirasoldavila13

 ## License

 This project is licensed under the MIT license.

 ## Badges

 ![badge](https://img.shields.io/badge/license-MIT-blue.svg)
 ![badge](https://img.shields.io/github/repo-size/mirasoldavila13/ProReadMeGenerator)
 ![badge](https://img.shields.io/github/issues/mirasoldavila13/ProReadMeGenerator)

 ## Features

 - **Dynamic README Creation**: Generate a complete and professional README file based on user input.
 - **License Badges**: Automatically include license badges and links in your README.
 - **Custom Sections**: Add your own features, contribution guidelines, and tests.